memgraph/docs/cypher-manual/clauses/merge.md

 ### 3.1.
 Merging with `ON CREATE`

-The `ON CREATE` part of a `MERGE` clause will only be executed if the node needs to be created.
+The `ON CREATE` part of a `MERGE` clause will only be executed if the node needs to be created:

 ```cypher
 MERGE (p:Person { name: 'Lucille' })